 We encourage you to apply for an amendment using Online Services(external link).
 You will need to register to use Online Services, however, it will minimise Council administration time and can lead to faster processing times.

-If you submit your online, via Online services, you will not have to download and complete the B-002 application form.
+If you submit your application online, via Online services, you will not have to download and complete the B-002 application form.

 If you wish to submit your application by post or in person, you can download and complete the application for building consent and/or Project Information Memorandum (Form 2) - Form B002 [DOCX, 433 KB] (also available as a PDF [PDF, 135 KB]).